Q. What should I do if I think I have COVID-19 while I am pregnant?

-A: If you are pregnant and experience fever and/or body aches, shortness of breath or new-onset cough, you should call your obstetrician.
-Depending on the severity of your illness, you may or may not be recommended to stay home and self-quarantine while treating your symptoms with over-the-counter medications.
+A: If you are pregnant and are experiencing symptoms of coronavirus, you should call your obstetrician.
+You can also call 623-580-5800, so we can direct you to the best place for care.
+Depending on the severity of your illness, you may be recommended to stay home and self-quarantine while treating your symptoms with over-the-counter medications.
 If you have severe illness, you may need to be admitted to the hospital for management of your symptoms.
+If you are experiencing a medical emergency, call 9-1-1.

 Q. What over-the-counter medications can I take for symptoms associated with coronavirus while I am pregnant?